pajuna/mystation/README.md

 Pajuna is an opiniated workflow that allows you to use Ansible to configure your workstation.
 This workflow should give you flexibilty and simply get out of your way.

-`mystation` is a template repositopry to get you started with using the Pajuna Ansible modules.
+`mystation` is a template repository to get you started with using the Pajuna Ansible modules.

 Clone this repo and customize at will.